katzer/cordova-plugin-local-notifications/README.md

 - iOS: 64
 - Android: 500

-Repeating notifications count as 1 notification, except if you schedule with the [trigger count](#repeating) option on Android.
+Repeating notifications count as 1 notification.

 ## Properties
 A notification does have a set of configurable properties.
 See [all properties](#properties-1).